pannocode/AI-Powered-BI-ChatBot/README.md

 Every answer is traceable to data

-Explanations are separated from inference
+Explanations are clearly separated from inference

-✅ Outcome
+Outcome

 Improved accessibility to business data